 You are here:

-The Public Utility Commission of Oregon (PUC) is responsible for overseeing the safe, reliable, and secure operation of electric power and thousands of miles of telecommunication lines located throughout Oregon.
-The PUC establishes and enforces regulations and promotes practices to ensure that the state’s right-of-ways, both underground and overhead power lines, are constructed, operated, and maintained in a safe and efficient manner.
+The Oregon Public Utility Commission (PUC) oversees the investor-owned utilities who are required to maintain safe, reliable, and secure operation of electric power and thousands of miles of telecommunication lines located throughout Oregon.
+The PUC establishes and enforces regulations and promotes practices so the state’s right-of-ways, both underground and overhead power lines, are constructed, operated, and maintained in a safe and efficient manner.
 Issues of concern include joint use of utility poles and conduits, reliability of service, security, and incidents involving contact with electrical utility facilities.

-The Oregon Administrative Rules and National Electrical Safety Code (NESC) provides the standards for the design, construction, operation, and maintenance of electric supply, telecommunication lines and associated equipment.
+The Oregon Administrative Rules and National Electrical Safety Code (NESC) provides the standards for the construction, operation, and maintenance of electric supply, telecommunication lines and associated equipment.
+Utilities must design to meet or exceed these standards.
 The NESC applies to the utility infrastructure all the way to the point of service or meter on a home or building.
-(Lines or devices from the meter into the building must comply with the National Electric Code (NEC).
-The PUC doesn’t enforce the NEC.)
+(Lines or devices from the meter into the building must comply with the National Electric Code. which is not enforced by the PUC.
 Every operator subject to compliance with these regulations must have a program to identify and correct facilities in violation of these regulations.
-The PUC inspects operator facilities across the entire state and documents any probable violations they observe.
-This is done to ensure the utility is accurately identifying and correcting areas of concern based on NESC standards.
+The PUC inspects operator facilities across the state and documents observed probable violations.
+This is done to help ensure the utility is accurately identifying and correcting areas of concern based on NESC standards.

 The PUC partners with other agencies and organization to remind Oregonians to stay safe around utility lines.